 It is important to talk to your mediator about any upcoming changes to tax law that may dictate that you complete your divorce before a certain fiscal year.
 There are also different tax considerations regarding taking dependents on alternating years.
 It may be better to begin the divorce process before tax season so you can get these issues discussed before filing your taxes.
 While you may not have your divorce finalized, it will lay out a solid plan on how you can move forward.

 Above all, the ideal time of the year is when you have made the decision that divorce is the direction you want to go.
 That isn’t always as clear or simple as it sounds.
 If you need time or information to weigh your options, we are happy to provide you with a free consultation.
-Call (858) 736-2411 to schedule your virtual meeting and we can discuss whether mediation is the right fit for your situation.
+Schedule a consultation to discuss whether mediation is the right fit for your situation.